HewlettPackard/oneview-golang/README.md

 ## Installation
 HPE OneView SDK for Go can be installed from Source or Docker container installation methods.
 You can either use a docker container which will have the HPE OneView SDK for Go installed or perform local installation.

-### Build requirements
-We use docker to build and test, run this project on a system that has docker.
-If you don't use docker, you will need to install and setup go-lang locally as well as any other make requirements.
-You can use `USE_CONTAINER=false` environment setting for make to avoid using docker.
-Otherwise make sure to have these tools:
-- docker client and daemon
-- gnu make tools

 ### Docker Container Setup

 We also provide a lightweight and easy way to test and run oneview-golang.
 The `hewlettpackardenterprise/hpe-oneview-sdk-for-golang:<tag>` docker image contains an installation of oneview-golang installation you can use by just pulling down the Docker Image: